 To remove all of the unnecessary time steps, in the Main Display window, click the button in the Time Animation widget to get to the Time Animation Properties window.

-In the Define Animation Times tab, select Define your own list of times, and change the Interval and Round To fields to 1 day and click OK.
+In the Define Animation Times tab, select Define your own list of times, and change the Interval field to 1 day and click OK.

 Add in tornado reports from 2011/05/22 to the right panel of the Main Display.

-In the Main Display window, Left Click on the right panel of the newly created tab to activate it.
+In the Main Display window, Left Click on the right panel to activate it.

 Add the tornado data source.